kubernetes/dns/README.md

 1. Submit a PR for the kubernetes/kubernetes repository to switch to the new version of the containers.
 1. Build and push for all architectures (`make all-push`)

+## Upgrading CoreDNS version in node-cache
+The coreDNS version used in node-cache image will be atmost 2 minor versions behind the latest CoreDNS image.
+Any vulnerability fixes will be picked up soon after a CoreDNS release is published.